josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🎪_not_all_capes_are_worn_by_heroes.md

 wanted to go through whitehall and tower hamlets, *definately not* to stoke any hostorical memories?

-first sensible decision we've seen out of the met in a while on that one; it felt like policinh again.
+first sensible decision we've seen out of the met in a while on that one; it felt like policing again.

+it's nice to have the distance of time to be able to assume that we've seen the pattern that that data corrolate suggests, and actioned the very clear risk to life.

+hopefully.

+i did make that rather clear in my correspondance, however much duress or interference warped the meaning.